Optimal Selection of Transaction Costs in a Dynamic Principal-Agent Problem: Main Analysis

 We firstly seek to ascertain the values of the constants $a,b$ and $c$ hence, inserting the expression for $\phi$ into (\ref{contequationexplicit1}) we find that:

 where the functions $h_a$ and $h_b$ are given by:

 from which we find that the equation $h_b(x)=0$ is solved by the following values for $b$ and $c$:

-Let us make a brief excursion to discuss the case when the process (\ref{ch2invliquidityprocess}) contains no jumps i.e. when $\gamma\equiv 0$.
-In this case, we readily observe that (\ref{contequationexplicit1.2}) now reduces to the following expression:
+Let us make a brief excursion to discuss the case when the process (\ref{ch5invliquidityprocess}) contains no jumps i.e. when $\gamma\equiv 0$.
+In this case, we readily observe that the constants $b$ and $c$ are given by: